Oil on Canvas

 When her grandfather, Alexander Stoller, sold half of his land in the Berkshire mountains to cast one of his largest marble sculptures in bronze, it was acquired by the American Embassy in Paris.
 Andrea attended the opening ceremony, and shortly after, captivated by the magnitude of culture available in Europe, uprooted from her native California and moved to Paris.
 The France adventure spanned 27 years before she moved back to her much loved California in 2013.

-Andrea has a bachelor of Arts from UCLA, and while in Paris, she studied under acclaimed Beaux Art teachers Michele Massiou and Jacqueline Guillermain for over 10 years.
+Andrea has a Bachelor of Arts from UCLA, and while in Paris, she studied under acclaimed Beaux Art teachers Michele Massiou and Jacqueline Guillermain for over ten years.

-She began exhibiting regularly at the Grand Marche d’Art Contemporain in Paris, before becoming a permanent artist with Galerie BE Espace, also in Paris, for 10 years.
+She began exhibiting regularly at the Grand Marche d’Art Contemporain in Paris before becoming a permanent artist with Galerie BE Espace, also in Paris, for ten years.
 Her work has been published by Les Editions Arcadia in France.
-In California, her work has been exhibited with various galleries.
+In California, her work has been exhibited in various galleries.

-Inspired by movement, rhythm, color and mood, her style is improvisational, moving through joyful chaos to studied balance.
-The subject matter that emerges through that back and forth process are the pivotal moments that have shaped her life experience.
+Inspired by movement, rhythm, color, and mood, her style is improvisational, moving through joyful chaos to studied balance.
+The subject matter that emerges through that back and forth processes are the pivotal moments that have shaped her life experience.